MIRU-Committee/miru2024/content/attend/registration.en.md

 - MIRU2024 does not compensate for any damages to participants caused by natural disasters or similar.
 - Communication fees required for remote attendance are the responsibility of the participant.
 - The copyrights for presentation materials (including text, images, videos, audio, etc.) belong entirely to the presenter.
 Reuse, modification, distribution, and broadcasting of these is prohibited.
 - Additionally, at the request of the presenter, capturing and recording may also be prohibited.
-If such actions or misuse are discovered, the MIRU Committee may ask the individual to refrain from participating in future conferences.
+If such actions or misuse are discovered, the MIRU Committee may ask the individual to refrain from participating for the rest of the conference.